-Named for the 16th century French diplomat Jean Nicot, nicotiana has been gracing our gardens with its stature and fragrance for hundreds of years.
+Nicotiana is named for the 16th-century French diplomat Jean Nicot and has been gracing gardens with its stature and fragrance for hundreds of years.
 Ironically, Nicot believed the unusual flowering tobacco plant was a cure-all for everything from headaches to cancer.
-While we now know the opposite to be true of tobacco’s medicinal properties, the flowers do provide beneficial nectar for giant moths and hummingbirds.
+While the opposite is now known to be true for tobacco’s medicinal properties, the flowers do provide beneficial nectar for giant moths and hummingbirds.

 Get to Know Nicotiana